mickej/arrowgame-scriptcraft/README.md

 First we want to build the target &ndash; I thought a path leading to the target might be cool.
 Start by creating a file named target.js in ScriptCraft's plugin folder.
 Then we'll create a function accepting one parameter telling how long the path leading up to the target should be.
-The path is done with the `box`function and the target with `arc`.
+The path is made with the `box`function and the target with `arc`.
 The target consists of wool in various colors.

+TODO:code
 ```javascript
 'use strict';
 var Drone = require('drone');